xeyalDasdemirov/AmazonMWAA/README.md

 6. Dag file is added to the dag folder in the repo, update your S3 buckets, folders, IAM roles and add dag file to the DAG folder in S3.

-7. The Pyspark script is added to scripts in the repo, add Pyspark file to the s3://your-bucket/scripts/emr/.
+7. The Pyspark script is added to scripts folder in the repo, add Pyspark file to the s3://your-bucket/scripts/emr/.

 8.